Lost-Rabbit-Digital/Melneri/README.md

-# The Avalon Tomes Wiki
+# Melneri Wiki
-A public wiki for The Avalon Tomes series by Lost Rabbit Digital
+A public wiki for the Melneri series by Lost Rabbit Digital